-We have audited the accompanying consolidated statements of financial condition of Wentworth Management Services, LLC (the "Company") as of December 31, 2022 and 2021, the related consolidated statements of operations, changes in members' equity, and cash flows for the years ended December 31, 2022 and 2021, and the related notes (collectively referred to as the "Consolidated Financial Statements").
-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2022 and 2021, and the results of its operations and its cash flows for the years ended December 31, 2022 and 2021, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying consolidated statement of financial condition of Wentworth Management Services, LLC (the "Company") as of December 31, 2021, the related consolidated statements of operations, changes in members' equity, and cash flows for the year ended December 31, 2021, and the related notes (collectively referred to as the "consolidated financial statements").
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2021, and the results of its operations and its cash flows for the year ended December 31, 2021, in conformity with accounting principles generally accepted in the United States of America.